It could happen to you. It could be happening to someone you know.

 The Defence community is not immune to incidents of Domestic Violence

-During holidays, the dynamics within household situations are often altered.
+Defence life can present different challenges for families.
 There could be increased financial and family pressures.
 Sometimes after long periods of work or absences from home the adjustment period can be challenging.
 Excessive use of alcohol or drugs can inflame already tense situations.

 Despite all of these circumstances, family and domestic violence is never acceptable.